wildfly-extras/wildfly-cassandra/README.md

 Get and install Wildfly 8.0.1: http://download.jboss.org/wildfly/8.1.0.Final/wildfly-8.1.0.Final.zip

-It's currently been tested against WF 8.0.1 and the default server configuration (cassdandra.xml) is configured for WF 8.
+It's currently been tested against WF 8.0.1 and the default server configuration (standalone-cassdandra.xml) is configured for WF 8.
 But apart from that there should be no reason to not use it on WF 9.

 ### Patched cassandra 2.0.6 version